Designs from Local Random Quantum Circuits with SU(d) Symmetry: Preliminaries and summary of results

-Another crucial question is to bound the convergence time on various circuit models such as the CQA local random circuit models.
-It is widely used in recent physics literature \cite{RobertsChaos2017,junyu2017chaos,hunter2019unitary,junyu2020chargescrambler,brian2022linear} that computing frame potentials (Eq.\eqref{eq:FramePotential}) would lead to good upper bounds on the convergence rate of an ensemble in approximating the common $k$-design.
-However, due to the decomposition under symmetry (Eq.\eqref{eq:ChargeDecomposition}), we argue that it becomes infeasible to compute frame potentials, even for the Haar measure under SU$(d)$ symmetry.
-As a result, we choose to estimate the infinite norm $\Vert T^{\mathcal{E}}_k - T^{\operatorname{Haar}}_k \Vert_{\infty}$ as introduced before.
-This translates the problem into estimating the spectral gap of the system \cite{HarrowTEP08,HarrowTEP09,harrow2016local,harrow2018approximate,Haferkamp2021}, and our numerical computation shows that the spectral gap for 2-design with SU$(d)$ symmetry is $\Theta(1/n^2)$ on 1D CQA ensemble and $O(1)$ on the CQA ensemble defined by all-to-all interactions, i.e., replacing the geometrical local SWAPs by $(i,j)$ for arbitrary $i,j$.
-These results immediately rule out the possibility of using local gap threshold \cite{Knabe1988,Gosset2016}, martingale method \cite{Nachtergaele1996} and their adaptations for unitary $k$-design \cite{harrow2016local,Haferkamp2021} to bound the spectral gap mathematically because they only work for 1D system with a constant gap.
-We also provide a technique using YJM elements, which indicates an inverse linear gap for symmetric 1-design but also confronts troubles for larger $k$.
-A more comprehensive theoretical study on the convergence time of CQA ensembles is left for future work.
+A key importance of such local circuit ensembles is that they can be used to model physical dynamics that have an associated time scale.
+In this context, a central problem is to understand the rate (or time) at which the models converge to certain designs (which indicate pseudorandomness, scrambling effects, etc.).
+In recent physics literature \cite{RobertsChaos2017,junyu2017chaos,hunter2019unitary,junyu2020chargescrambler,brian2022linear}, frame potentials (Eq.~\eqref{eq:FramePotential}) have been commonly used to establish upper bounds on the convergence rate of an ensemble to normal $k$-designs.
+However, due to the special decomposition of the Hilbert space under symmetry \eqref{eq:ChargeDecomposition}, computing frame potentials even for the Haar measure of $\mathcal{U}_\times$ becomes highly infeasible, as discussed in Section \ref{sec:PreliminariesSymmetricDesign}.
+Therefore, we resort to using the infinity norm in \eqref{eq:cp-infty-norm}, which translates the problem of bounding the convergence rate into estimating the spectral gap \cite{Oliveira2design2007a,Oliveira2design2007b,Znidaric07:2,Znidaric2008,Harrow2design2009,Brown_2010,harrow2016local,harrow2023approximate,Haferkamp2021} as also discussed above.
+Interestingly, our numerical computations provide evidence that for $k=2$ on qubits (convergence to $\text{SU}(2)$-symmetric 2-designs), the spectral gap of the 1D CQA ensemble scales as $\Theta(1/n^2)$, and for the all-to-all CQA ensemble it is $O(1)$.
+Here, 1D and all-to-all means that the SWAPs act on nearest neighbors in 1D and any two sites, respectively.
+These results immediately rule out the possibility of using the local gap threshold \cite{Knabe1988,Gosset2016} and martingale methods \cite{Nachtergaele1996} and their adaptations for unitary $k$-designs \cite{harrow2016local,Haferkamp2021} to bound the spectral gaps of interest here, because they only work for systems with a constant gap.
+A more comprehensive study on the convergence time of CQA and other symmetric local circuit ensembles is left for future work.